mateuszkuczykkuczynski/Portfolio/README.md

 28.08.2023 Update
 React app is successfully initialize and first couple components were added.
 Still working on properly structure and setup whole project/repository.

+25.09.2023 Update
+Base project structure (including components) are done.
+Now working more on styling and populate website with text.